Deborah Horan

 Deborah James Horan Ritchie (born December 10, 1962) is an American politician in the state of Florida.
 A Democrat, she served in the Florida House of Representatives for the 120th district between 1994 and 1998.

 Early life

 Horan was born on December 10, 1962, in Quincy, Florida, and grew up in Chattahoochee.
-She received an associates degree from Chipola College in 1982 and her bachelors of science degree in business from the Florida State University (FSU) in 1984.
+She received an associate degree from Chipola College in 1982 and her bachelors of science degree in business from the Florida State University (FSU) in 1984.
 While at FSU, she was a member of the Kappa Delta sorority, where she was treasurer of her pledge class and a chaplain, and participated in the governor's internship program under Governor Bob Graham.
 She worked as a legislative aide.

 Political career

 Horan was a member of the Florida House of Representatives for the 120th district between 1994 and 1998, representing the Democratic Party.
 She won her first election on November 8, 1994, against Republican Bill Dalton with 54.3% of the vote.
 In 1996, she sponsored a bill to allow parents to decide which school in a district their children would attend.
 She retired in 1998 to spend more time with her family.